Guest post by Ella @ Ella in Wanderlust

 The ZEZ Lounge Sushi Restaurant

-I was delighted when I learnt that The Four Seasons had a sushi restaurant as sushi is without a doubt, my favourite food.
+I was delighted when I learned that The Four Seasons had a sushi restaurant as sushi is without a doubt, my favorite food.
 However, I’m a bit of a sushi snob, you could say.

 My first impressions of the ‘ZEZ Lounge’ (the sushi restaurant at the resort) were good.
 The staff picked us up from the resort entrance in our own private golf buggy and took us straight to the door of the restaurant.
 We were then sat down and given a massive bowl of edamame beans and a bowl of miso soup each, completely on the house.
 Yep, it was free!